Adam Frank

 Background, Awards, & Recognition

-From 2022 through 2024, Thompson Reuters has recognized Adam as a Super Lawyer in the field of civil rights litigation.
+From 2022 through 2025, Thompson Reuters recognized Adam as a Super Lawyer in the field of civil rights litigation.
 This award followed Thompson Reuters' prior recognition of Adam as a Rising Star each year from 2017 through 2021.
-In 2018, 2019, 2020, and again in 2023 and 2024, 5280 Magazine recognized Adam as one of Denver's top civil rights litigators.
+In 2018 through 2020, and again from 2023 through 2025, 5280 Magazine recognized Adam as one of Denver's top civil rights litigators.
 Adam has trained other lawyers on a wide array of topics, from trial preparation to civil rights litigation to open records litigation.

 Adam is a 2007 graduate of the New York University School of Law, where he was an editor of the New York University Law Review.
 Prior to that, he graduated from Yale University cum laude and with distinction in 2002.
 During law school Adam worked at the Innocence Project, helping to free people wrongfully convicted of serious crimes.
 He was also a summer associate at Cochran, Neufeld & Scheck, where he fought to hold cities and police forces responsible for wrongful prosecutions and to win financial recoveries for the people they had unjustly imprisoned.
 After graduating law school Adam joined Colorado's Office of the State Public Defender, leaving after seven and a half years as a Senior Deputy.